apis-and-processors/processor-tools/README.md

 # classtype-parser

-Parse ClassTypes (e.g. types, generics, etc) from any given Object.
+Parse ClassTypes (e.g. types, generics, etc) from any given Object into a node/tree data structure.

 ## Latest release